albertony/vss/shadowrun/README.md

 The source code is still based on the original source code from vshadow, it is not a complete rewrite, although parts of it have been refactored, and obiously code has been added.

-I am have not been very conscious about compiler versions, language features etc. Using C++ standard features only avoiding Microsoft specific features are not important as the VSS integration is Windows specific anyway.
+I have have not been very conscious about compiler version, language version etc. Using C++ standard features only, avoiding Microsoft specific features, are not considered important since the VSS integration is Windows specific anyway.

 I removed build dependency to C++ ATL (Active Template Library), which is the original (vshadow) source code.
 It were used solely for the CComPtr smart pointer class, so I rewrote this to use the Microsoft specific